 The literary magazine for rural LGBTQ+ and POC voices.

-Mount Island is a literary magazine and small press dedicated to creating space for rural LGBTQ+ and POC voices to be heard on their own terms and find solidarity in community.
-Mount Island is a magazine by us, of us, and for anybody who wants to see rural America for all it really is.
+Mount Island is a small press and literary magazine dedicated to creating space for rural LGBTQ+ and POC voices to be heard on their own terms and find solidarity in community.
+Mount Island is by us, for us, and for anybody who wants to see rural America for all it really is.

 What we’re looking for